ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 they are living and benefiting, those at the top living in extreme comfort and privillege, in an entangled system while acting as if they are in a vacuum.

 that willful displayed ignorance of the system is, in itself, a political act.

+nina Simone’s definition of duty assumes a human connection between the artist and the public; being told by their "idols" that the temperature is normal.
+What I want to mean,I believe, is like a manifesto against the "sanitization of reality.", the illusion of non-accountability or non-political